raycad/android-valgrind/README.md

 	$ kcachegrind

 Then select the outputs to view the information.

+6. Make sure Valgrind is running on the device

+	$ adb shell "top | grep valgrind"